Skip to main content

 Goals

-We differentiate from our ancestors by striving to make Pragtical an editor that has amplified the set of features, to give you and us a better out of the box experience, while keeping an eye on performance and ease of extensibility.
-Also, we are simplifying the release process by reducing the amount of builds to choose from and trying a release often approach.
+We differentiate ourselves from our predecessors by striving to make Pragtical an editor that enhances the feature set, providing both you and us with a better out-of-the-box experience while maintaining a focus on performance and ease of extensibility.
+Additionally, we have simplified the release process by reducing the number of builds to choose from and adopting a more frequent release approach.

 Performance